moriorgames/lara-chain/README.md

 - I have a feeling that User model is an aggregate root, but at this point I don't have enough information to take decisions on that I guess it will emerge on next commits.

-On the Edit User details I have a lack of knowledge about what's correct from business perspective.
+On the feature Edit User details I have a lack of knowledge about what's correct from business perspective.
 - What happens when I try to edit user details but the citizenship_country_id is not a valid country because does not exist on database?
 What's the behavior expected?
 - I have a feeling that User Details is not an entity, is a Value Object, but... the field citizenship_country_id has something, I guess this information is not directly related with User Details, but I have no enough information.
 - Is it allowed to edit the ID property of User Details?
 Why?
 How?
 May I do something to avoid Mysql Collisions?